Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Case Study

 \section{Case Study}

 Pre-disaster or pre-interdiction problems with endogenous uncertainty have been investigated in the context of facility protection~\citep{medal2016allocating,bhuiyan2020stochastic,li2021stochastic,li2022locating} and network design protection~\citep{viswanath2004investing,da2010stochastic,peeta2010pre,du2014stochastic,laumanns2014distribution}.
 To the best of our knowledge, these applications are the most recurrent in previous research.
-Thus, this section showcases our methodology by applying it to the {\NDFPP}, which was introduced by~\citet{bhuiyan2020stochastic}.

-~\citet{bhuiyan2020stochastic} defined the endogenous random variables through a discrete selection of distributions.
+Thus, this section showcases our methodology by applying it to the {\NDFPP}, which was introduced by~\citet{bhuiyan2020stochastic}.~\citet{bhuiyan2020stochastic} defined the endogenous random variables through a discrete selection of distributions.
 In contrast, we explore this and three other decision-dependent probability mass or density functions for the random variables.
 This section introduces our transformed program for the {\NDFPP}, which has different versions according to the definition of the endogenous distribution.